Treating macular degeneration

 - inflammation or irritation of the eye

-The laser is not powerful enough to damage your eyes, but the light from the laser is absorbed by the verteporfin and activates it.
-The activated verteporfin destroys the abnormal vessels in your macula without harming any of the other delicate tissues in your eye.
+The light from the laser is absorbed by the verteporfin and activates the drug.
+The activated verteporfin destroys the abnormal vessels in your macula while reducing harm to other delicate tissues in your eye.

-PDT may be suitable if your visual acuity is 6/60, or better.
+PDT isn't suitable for everyone – it will depend on where the blood vessels are growing and how severely they've affected your macula.
+It may be suitable if your visual acuity is 6/60 or better.
 This means you can see from a distance of six metres what someone with normal vision can see from a distance of 60 metres.
-Around one in five people with wet AMD are suitable for PDT.

-You should be aware that an inevitable side effect of laser photocoagulation is that you will develop a permanent black or grey patch in your field of vision.
-This loss of vision is usually (but not necessarily always) less severe than untreated wet AMD.
+The surgery is carried out under local anaesthetic to numb the eye, so it isn't painful.
+One side effect of laser photocoagulation is a permanent black or grey patch developing in your field of vision.
+This loss of vision is usually – but not always – less severe than untreated wet AMD.

 Newer types of surgery

-In recent years two new surgical techniques have been introduced to treat wet AMD.
+In recent years, two new surgical techniques have been developed to treat wet AMD.
+These are: